hacktor/signal-irc-telegram-gateway/README.md

   "logfile": "/var/www/log/telegram.log"
 }
 ```
-token, chat\_id and and group relate to telegram.
+token, chat\_id and group relate to telegram.
 Refer to the [Telegram Bot API](https://core.telegram.org/bots/api)
 for details.

 ircnode, channel, port, nick and password relate to...
 IRC.
 Any value for UseSSL other than 0 will cause the connection to be SSL enabled.